Train Smarter: Have a Plan by Mick Wall

 So if you attend track, be careful that Millhouses, Hillsborough or your own quality sessions that week isn’t targeting the same energy system.

 - Can keep injuries at bay

-I’m going to put strength training into two sections; Home and Gym, although the emphasis and end result are the same, ie getting stronger and injury resistant for running.
+I’m going to put strength training into two sections; Home and Gym, although the emphasis and end result is the same, ie getting stronger and injury resistant for running.
 Whilst I list lots of exercises for both home and gym, just pick and choose from the list for each session type to mix it up.
 Don’t do every exercise at every session, that would be too much.

 Home Bodyweight Workouts

-Here’s a selection of bodyweight exercises that can easily done at home with barely any equipment.
+Here’s a selection of bodyweight exercises that can be easily done at home with barely any equipment.
 Aim for about 30 seconds to 1 minute per exercise and potentially do two sets if time permits.

 - Bodyweight Squat

 - Front Plank

 - Push Up